 Utility trucks are also permitted in places where 18-wheelers are not.
 A utility truck is a common sight in neighborhoods where power and phone companies complete repair work using bucket trucks, recycling and garbage trucks make collections, and UPS or postal trucks make package deliveries.
 But they are larger vehicles in smaller areas where motorists, pedestrians and bicyclists are more likely to be.
 A crash, even at a low speed, can be devastating.

-Common Causes of Utility Truck Wrecks in Alabama
+Common Causes of Utility Truck Wrecks in Huntsville

 A utility truck accident can happen for the same reasons that all traffic crashes do, such as speeding, running a red light or distracted driving.
 But some common causes of utility truck accidents are different and have important consequences when it comes to liability, such as: